Gold's reputation as a safe place for your money sent it above $1,600 for the first time.

 Gold is looking better by the day because debt problems in the U.S. and Europe are making two other so-called safe havens, the dollar and the euro, seem shaky.
 The U.S. could default on its debt on Aug.
 2 if Congress and the White House don't agree to raise the country's borrowing limit.
 In Europe, investors worry that Greece may default.
 Countries including Italy, Spain and Ireland are also struggling to pay their bills.
 Defaults could mean losses for the banks that own bonds issued by those countries, and that could trigger widespread disruption in financial markets.

 Why own gold?
 It's because gold has a long history as a way of preserving wealth, said Tom Winmill, portfolio manager of the $96 million Midas Fund.
-The fund owns gold and stocks in gold mines.
+The fund owns gold and stocks in gold miners.
 "In 6,000 years, gold is one of the very few assets that have never gone to zero."
 Winmill expects gold to rise to $1,800 by the end of 2012.

 Investors believe gold is safe because it doesn't depend on a government's ability to repay a bond, like a Treasury or a Greek note.
 Neither do other commodities like crude oil, which has the added use of powering automobiles.
 "But it's much easier to pick up a bar of gold than a swimming pool of oil," said James Steel, an analyst with HSBC.